Glenn Darrel Sanford Sells 9,000 Shares of eXp World Holdings, Inc. (NASDAQ:EXPI) Stock

-eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of the stock in a transaction dated Monday, February 7th.
-The stock was sold at an average price of $27.21, for a total value of $244,890.00.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of the company’s stock in a transaction on Monday, February 14th.
+The stock was sold at an average price of $29.38, for a total value of $264,420.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.

 Glenn Darrel Sanford also recently made the following trade(s):